Recovery as an atheist

 It’s perfectly possible to return to sobriety without believing in God.

-Alcoholic Anonymous has been embraced by members of many religions.
-Judith Ragir is a Zen priest in St. Paul, Minn., who regularly leads meditation retreats that integrate Buddhist and Twelve Step principles.
+Alcoholics Anonymous has been embraced by members of many religions.
+Judith Ragir is a Zen priest in St. Paul, Minn., who regularly leads meditation retreats that integrate Buddhist and Twelve-Step principles.
 A description of these retreats on her Web site notes that the “two paths, combined, have proven for many to be an unshakable program for living with serenity.”

 People from other traditions echo this insight.
 “Alcoholics Anonymous is not a religion and cannot take the place of religion,” writes Rabbi Abraham J. Twerski in “Spirituality, Prayer, the Twelve Steps and Judaism.”
 The rest of his essay presents Jewish teachings that resonate with each of the Twelve Steps.